-Environmental qua ality indicator EQC Comments Compliance Toxicants in treated wastewater (TWW) Bioaccumulating toxicants EQG Concentrations of cadmium and mercury in the undiluted TWW stream were below the ANZECC/ARMCANZ (2000) 80% species protection guideline Non- bioaccumulating toxicants and initial dilution EQG Contaminant concentrations were lower than the ANZECC/ARMCANZ (2000) triggers for 99% species protection guidelines after dilution equivalent to that expected at the LEPA boundary Total toxicity of the mixture (TTM) EQG The TTM for the additive effect of ammonia, copper and zinc after initial dilution (0.51) was below the ANZECC/ARMCANZ (2000) guideline value of 1.0 Whole of effluent toxicity testing EQG The lowest NOEC during the reporting period was 6.3%.
+Environmental qua ality indicator EQC Comments Compliance Toxicants in treated wastewater (TWW) Bioaccumulating toxicants EQG Concentrations of cadmium and mercury in the undiluted TWW stream were below the analytical limit of reporting (0.1 μg/L) and the ANZECC/ARMCANZ (2000) 80% species protection guideline Non- bioaccumulating toxicants and initial dilution EQG Contaminant concentrations were lower than the ANZECC/ARMCANZ (2000) triggers for 99% species protection guidelines after dilution equivalent to that expected at the LEPA boundary Total toxicity of the mixture (TTM) EQG The TTM for the additive effect of ammonia, copper and zinc after initial dilution (0.71) was below the ANZECC/ARMCANZ (2000) guideline value of 1.0 Whole of effluent toxicity testing EQG The lowest NOEC during the reporting period was 6.3%.
 Only 16 dilutions with background seawater are required to achieve this NOEC which is lower than the dilutions typically achieved at the LEPA boundary.
-Nutrient enrichment Chlorophyll-a EQG Median chlorophyll-a concentration within the high ecological protection area (HEPA) was lower than the 80 th percentile of historical reference site concentrations Light attenuation coefficient (LAC) EQG Median LAC within the HEPA was equal to the 80 th percentile of historical reference sites.
-Phytoplankton blooms Phytoplankton biomass (measured as chlorophyll-a) EQG Median chlorophyll-a concentrations did not exceed three times the median of reference on any sampling occasion.
+Nutrient enrichment Chlorophyll-a EQG Median chlorophyll-a concentration within the high ecological protection area (HEPA) (o.02 μg/L) was lower than the 80 th percentile of historical reference site concentrations (0.4 μg/L) Light attenuation coefficient (LAC) EQG Median LAC within the HEPA (0.075 Log 10 /m) was lower than the 80 th percentile of historical reference sites (0.08 Log 10 /m).
+Phytoplankton blooms Phytoplankton EQG biomass (measured as chlorophyll-a) Median chlorophyll-a concentrations did not exceed three times the median of reference on any sampling occasion.
 Median chlorophyll-a at any site did not exceed three times the median of reference sites on any sampling occasion during the summer monitoring period.
-Physical chemistry Organic enrichment EQG Within the HEPA, dissolved oxygen saturation remained above 90% saturation at all times.
-Salinity EQG EQS EQG Median salinity at 100 m was below the 20 th percentile of the natural salinity range EQS There were no reported deaths of marine organisms from anthropogenically sourced salinity stress at Sepia Depression over the summer monitoring period.
+Physical chemical stressors Organic enrichment EQG Within the HEPA, dissolved oxygen saturation remained above 90% saturation at all times.
+Salinity EQG Median salinity was between the 20 th and 80 th percentile of the natural salinity range within the notional HEPA